AvinashMahala/ClusterGenie/frontend/TESTING.md

 # Testing the Jobs UI (Manual)

-This document describes how to validate the new Jobs table UI at http://localhost:3000/jobs
+This document describes how to validate the new Jobs table UI at the frontend dev server (default http://localhost:5173/jobs).

 ## Start the frontend